Men’s Clinic FAQs

 Q: Do I need an Ontario health card?

-A: No. We will not turn anyone away because he has no health card, though if you do have one we would rather you use it unless you have come for HIV testing; no health card number is taken for anonymous HIV testing.
+A: No. We will not turn anyone away because they have no health card, though if you do have one, we would rather you use it unless you have come for HIV testing; no health card number is taken for anonymous HIV testing.

 Q: Does the clinic provide any services other than STI testing and treatment?